World

 • Tampa Bay Rays: +250

-On the other hand, negative odds represent the amount you need to wager in order to win $100.
+On the other hand, negative odds represent the amount you need to wager to win $100.
 For instance, if a team has odds of -200 to win their division, you would need to bet $200 to earn a profit of $100 if the team wins the division.
 As you can see, the higher the negative odds, the higher the amount you need to wager to win a smaller profit.

 Example: League Pennant Winner